Sub Pop Records is extremely proud to announce the return (for our

 Sub Pop Records is offering a grand total of $15,000 in college scholarship money to three eligible high school seniors.
 There are three scholarships—one for $7,000, one for $5,000 and one for $3,000.
 As longtime, proud losers ourselves, we’re exceedingly happy to be able, in some small way, to help further the education of art-enthused misfits from the NW.
 Individuals from all cultures and communities are encouraged to apply.
 Applicants must be residents of Washington or Oregon, and graduating seniors on the way to full-time enrollment at an accredited university or college.
-We are looking for applicants who are involved and/or interested in music and/or the creative arts in some way.
+We are looking for applicants who are involved and/or interested in music and/or the creative media and arts in some way.
 However, you do not need to be pursuing an education in the arts.

 To apply you must submit an essay, one page or less, using any combination of the following questions as a guide (or write something completely your own, be inspired and creative!).
 Please list the school you are graduating from and the school you plan to attend in the fall at the top of your essay along with your contact information.